Antix-Development/WebPlus/README.md

 ﻿
 ![alt text](images/logo.svg)

-# Introduction
+WebPlus adds native abilities to web applications.
+It strives to be easy to setup, easy to use, produce small distributions, and require no compilation.

+### Features

+- Hot reloading for instant visual feedback during development.
+- Setting window icon and title.
+- Window resizing and repositioning.
+- Window minification to system tray.
+- Fullscreen and frameless window toggling.
+- True window resize event pumping.
+- Dialogs to select files and folders.
+- Loading and saving text files.
+- Saving PNG images.
+- Renaming, moving, and deleting files.
+- Creating, renaming, moving, and deleting directories.
+- Sending and receiving messages from the host.

+## What's New?

+v1.0.0 (7 Nov 2023)

+- Initial release.

 ## Why WebPlus?

-Web Apps are fantastic but they have no access to the local file system.
+I really enjoy creating applications using HTML, CSS, and JavaScript.
+These *"web apps"* are fantastic but they have no access to the local file system (because of security).
 This issue can be overcome by using one of many available frameworks that transform web applications into desktop applications.

 I have used one such framework (Electron) before but it includes an entire browser with your distribution, making every application you create with it at least 90Mb or larger.
 NWJS and CefSharp are some other notable *monolithic* frameworks.

 Other frameworks exist that don't create gigantic distributions but when I tried them I faced issues that I could not resolve.
 Tauri and Neutralino are some notable *lithe* frameworks.

-If I had not already made good progress with my own framework when I tried Neutralino I'd have used it because it was easy to get a working packaged app create in less than 10 minutes, without bizzarre issues.
+NOTE: If I had not already made good progress with my own framework when I tried Neutralino I'd have used it because it was easy to get a working packaged app create in less than 5 minutes, without bizarre issues.. brilliant!

-## What is WebPlus?

-WebPlus is yet another framework for transforming web applications into desktop applications.
-It was made to enable local file access for web apps, have a small distribution size, be easy to setup and use, and have no requirement for compilation.

 WebPlus was created for my own personal use and is publicly availabe in case anyone finds it interesting or of use.
 It does *not* strive to compete with any established more advanced frameworks that provide similar functionality.
-If you really want serious grown-up stuff, then I recommend trying one of the frameworks I previously mentioned, they are all more mature and secure than WebPlus.
+In fact, comparing WebPlus to other mature frameworks is probably a bit like comparing an abacus with an electronic calculator.

-I also don't own any Apple or Linux stuff so WebPlus only works on Windows.
+WebPlus is just for Windows because I don't have any Apple or Linux stuff, sorry.

 # Getting Started